shashankx86/PicoAuth/README.md

 bun run build
 ```

-The built file are to moved to fs folder of firmware (ref main branch), then
+The file present in `dist` folder are to be moved to fs folder of firmware (ref main branch), then
 ```
 chmod +x regen-fsdata.sh
 ./regen-fsdata.sh